Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 	- Overall immigration levels remained slightly unchanged
 	- Followed up by Secure Fence 2006 that made the border even more dangerous *and more!*

+#### Interdependence

+**Mexico**
+The USA's southern neighbour Mexico has over 37 million Mexicans, and each country had each other's largest diaspora.
+This beings social and cultural diversity, with Spanish being the second most common language and also being "protected" under US treaty.
+Mexico also provides southern states such as Texas and southern California with low-skill, frequently illegal populations driven by the higher wages (though unfortunately many are still exploited by low-paying employers) and demand for agriculture and construction in the rapidly growing southern cities.
+Remittances constitute 4% of Mexico's GDP (or 63bn $US), largely from the USA.

 #### Opportunities